 A business carried on in Kenya through a fixed place of business gives rise to a PE, as does a building site, or a construction or assembly project, that has existed for six months or more.

 The definition of a PE is extended to include a dependent agent that habitually concludes contracts on behalf of others.

-There is a proposal in the Finance Bill 2021 to expand the definition of PE to include a service PE concept.
-The new definition also excludes certain activities which are preparatory and auxiliary in nature from creating a PE.
+The Finance Act, 2021 has expanded the definition of PE to include a service PE concept.
+The new definition also excludes certain activities that are preparatory and auxiliary in nature from creating a PE.
 In addition, the new definition of the fixed place of business PE lacks a threshold as to how long a business must be operating in Kenya to create a PE.